Returns the original request URL as a `String`

 Every Rails controller includes two accessor methods pointing to the request and the response objects associated with the current HTTP request cycle.
-The request
+The request method returns an instance of the ActionDispatch::Request class, which wraps the HTTP request and provides a nice API to inspect the request.

-object to get the current absolute URL.
+Use original_url method on the request object to get the current absolute URL.

 # Returns the original request URL as a `String`